audioquality/gwc/README.md

   * many new keyboard shortcuts
   * remember window size between restarts
   * cleaned code, no compilation warnings
-  * Removed clutter non-essential features:
+  * Removed cluttered, non-essential features:
     * ledbar - the way it was implemented it was more confusing than useful
     * batch execution - this was a bad idea, always creating inferior output
     * cdrdao export - if you really need to burn an audio CD, see [Brasero](https://wiki.gnome.org/Apps/Brasero)